gamblevore/speedie/Documentation/OptimisationTricks.md

 This is a document meant to explain how to optimise your code.
 Actually a lot of this is language-independant.
 Not about Speedie at all.

 But I've seen that optimisation strategies are very popular on YouTube... so why not put a few here.
+The examples here, aren't meant to function as real code.
+Just be useful examples.